-If a welding data setting is recalled from the welding data memory and the settings are adjusted, the changed settings will automatic be saved when a new welding data setting is recalled from the memory.
+If a welding data setting is recalled from the welding data memory, and the settings are adjusted, the changed settings will be saved automatically when a new welding data set is recalled from the memory.

-- Activation of auto save performed in the configuration menu.
+- Activating auto save from the configuration menu.